-- Remove the channelized right-turn lanes at the intersection of Veirs Mill Road and Connecticut Avenue to improve safety for pedestrians, bicyclists, transit users and motorists. - Retrofit existing signalized intersections with the design and implementation of long-term redevelopment or infrastructure projects, such as BRT, to improve safety.
-Retrofits can include curb extensions, reduced corner radii, accessible pedestrian signals, high visibility crosswalks on each intersection leg, pedestrianscaled lighting and median refuge islands, where feasible. - Consider the elimination of the proposed interchange at Veirs Mill and Randolph Road from the Master Plan of Highways and Transitways.
-If such an interchange is constructed, it must be constructed in such a way that would not inhibit pedestrian, bicycle and transit accessibility.
-In addition it should minimize disruption to local businesses and homes.
+- Retrofit existing signalized intersections with the design and implementation of long-term redevelopment or infrastructure projects, such as BRT, to improve safety.
+Retrofits can include curb extensions, reduced corner radii, accessible pedestrian signals, leading pedestrian intervals, high visibility crosswalks on each intersection leg, pedestrian-scaled lighting and median refuge islands, where feasible. - Amend the 2016 Subdivision Staging Policy to create an intersection delay standard of 100 seconds per vehicle at signalized intersections on Veirs Mill Road between the Wheaton Central Business District Policy Area and the Rockville City Policy Area.
+Due to the high level of fatalities and severe crashes on Veirs Mill Road, there is particular urgency to prioritizing road safety over congestion. - Confirm the proposed interchange at Veirs Mill Road and Randolph Road in the Master Plan of Highways and Transitways.
+The construction of the interchange must not be prioritized over the construction of Bus Rapid Transit on Veirs Mill Road, and it must be constructed in a way that would not inhibit pedestrian, bicycle and transit accessibility.
+In addition, it should minimize disruption to local businesses and homes, as conceptually shown in Figure 18.